Don’t become a tax resident in Spain: inquire about the Beckham Law

 • Transfer Tax and Stamp Duty

-• Other taxes: Customs duties, special taxes such as those on alcoholic beverages, hydrocarbons, tobacco or vehicle registration
+• Other taxes: Customs duties, and special taxes on products such as alcoholic beverages, hydrocarbons, tobacco, or vehicle registration

-• Regional and local taxes such as Property Tax (IBI), Business Activities Tax or Vehicle Tax.
+• Regional and local taxes like Property Tax (IBI), Business Activities Tax, and Vehicle Tax

-The tax that most concerns foreigners who move their tax residence to Spain is the IRPF, which applies to all income earned by the person who spends more than 183 days in Spanish territory and has their main centre of economic interests here.
+The most significant tax for foreigners who move their tax residence to Spain is the IRPF (Impuesto sobre la Renta de las Personas Físicas).
+This tax applies to all worldwide income earned by anyone who spends more than 183 days in Spain and has their primary economic interests in the country.

 How much is non resident tax in Spain?